K2 cocktail: Why Pakistan’s Kashmir-Khalistan operation should worry India

 Drones from Pakistan dropping off arms in Punjab: Police find an ISI-Khalistan terror link

 The Khalistan forces are known to have support in several countries such as Italy, Canada, United Kingdom and even in the United States.
-However the primary support for the terror modules comes from Pakistan.
+However, the primary support for the terror modules comes from Pakistan.

 Security is already high in Kashmir and by activating a series of modules in Punjab, the ISI is looking to distract the security forces in both states.
 The security forces would have their hands full, once K2 is activated, a source in the IB tells OneIndia.